The stylesheets V3.11

 Installation

-supermicro CMS is initially installed with five stylesheets (not all active):
+supermicro CMS is initially installed with eight stylesheets (not all active):

 - (1) common-g.css (minified, always active)